 Blue Hole is another favourite spot just outside of Ocho Rios.
 It is an amazingly beautiful natural attraction with its own waterfalls to jump from, swing over and climb through.
 It isn’t as touristy as Dunn’s River but is as gorgeous with the azure water providing picturesque entertainment for a smaller fee than the other attraction.

 Read Calculated Traveller Kim’s adventure at the Falmouth’s Blue Hole.

 Tour guides here will help you to navigate the path, showing you the best spots to take advantage of and those you may want to avoid.
-Water shoes are encouraged here as well.
-It’s a lively spot with more of the beat of the Jamaican people since it isn’t a closed off tourist attraction but instead, a favourite for locals to visit.
+Bring water shoes and a towel.
+It’s a lively spot with more of the beat of the Jamaican people since it isn’t a closed-off tourist attraction but instead, a favourite for locals to visit.

 What to Eat in Ocho Rios – Sample the Best of Jamaican Cuisine

 When it comes to what to eat in Ocho Rios, you really must go local and sample the best of authentic Jamaican cuisine.